widescape/widescapeWeatherWidget/README.md

 If you want to make improvements to this widget:

-* Fork the project on GitHub.
+1. Fork the project on GitHub.
-* Make your feature addition or bug fix.
+2. Make your feature addition or bug fix.
-* Commit with Git.
+3. Commit with Git.
-* Send a pull request.
+4. Send a pull request.

 ## Localization

 Want the widget to support your language?

-* Make a localized copy of the [English language file](https://github.com/widescape/widescapeWeatherWidget/blob/release/Resources/en/Localizable.strings).
+1. Create a copy of the [English language file](https://github.com/widescape/widescapeWeatherWidget/blob/release/Resources/en/Localizable.strings) and put it in its own language folder in ```Resources``` with the language's shortcode as the folder name.
+For example ```Resources/sp/Localizable.strings``` for a *Spanish* translation (shortcode ```sp```).
+Only use language shortcodes listed on http://www.wunderground.com/weather/api/d/docs?d=language-support.
+2. Adjust the translations in your new file.
-* Submit the file in a fork (see Contribution, above) or [submit it as a new issue](https://github.com/widescape/widescapeWeatherWidget/issues).
+3. Submit the file in a fork (see Contribution, above) or [submit it as a new issue](https://github.com/widescape/widescapeWeatherWidget/issues).

-* Your localization will then be released with the next widget version.
+Your localization will then be released with the next widget version.

 **Note:** The localization file only requires translations for the widget texts listed in the localization file.
 The weather conditions like "rain" or "sunny" are provided by Weather Underground and are already translated into many languages: http://www.wunderground.com/weather/api/d/docs?d=language-support.